ibm-cloud-docs/dr-automation-powervs/workload-migration.md

 2. Login to the Orchestrator VM.

-3. Restore the snapshot uploaded to COS using the following command:
+3. Restore the snapshot using the following command from the snapshot which was uploaded to COS:

    ```bash
    ksysmgr restore snap filepath=<snapshot-name> download_from_cos=yes region=<Region> bucketname=<Bucket-Name>